andytham/chat-v2/devlog.md

 Game is unbearably laggy.
 Most likely because conflicting player data is being sent back and forth.

 In an attempt to fix, I thought it might be best to redo the entire thing, and send keystrokes through the socket instead, and updating the game state that way.

+##

+seems like video game standard is 16 char limit for usernames